 DRY Needling

-Dry needling is a skilled clinical intervention, performed by a certified physical therapist, used to address neuromuscular dysfunction, soft tissue restrictions, and pain.
+Dry needling is a skilled clinical intervention, performed by a certified physical therapist, used to address neuromuscular dysfunction (strength), soft tissue restrictions (mobility), and pain.

 We offer three specialized forms of dry needling, each designed to target different tissue and performance goals.